sap-tutorials/abap-core-development/tutorials/abap-environment-adt-coretools-vscode/abap-environment-adt-coretools-vscode.md

 This tutorial focus on non-Agentic AI capabilities and do not need any coding agent extension in Visual Studio Code (for e.g: GitHub Copilot)

 ## Prerequisites
-You have connected an ABAP system to Visual Studio Code following the tutorial.
+You have connected an ABAP system to Visual Studio Code following the previous tutorial in this group .

 ## You will learn
     - How to explore and adjust the generated artifacts (CDS views, behavior definitions, metadata extensions) directly in Visual Studio Code